↑Top / Menu / Search

 There are three storeys above you and a workforce of maybe a hundred plus involved in a variety of skills all directly connected with the pouring, casting and finishing of mainly cast iron products.
 I have put on this page the only two images I have of the foundry which gives us a clue as to what the inside looked like.
-The Cupola in the first image is a Stave Cupola which is built up of cast iron segments and held together like the staves of a barrel Two images show the Waterbeer Street side of the Foundry taken in 1935.
+The Cupola in the first image is a Stave Cupola which is built up of cast iron segments and held together like the staves of a barrel.
+Two of the images above show the Waterbeer Street side of the Foundry, taken in 1935.

-No 5: The amount of Piecework (£ - s – d) earned by the moulder based on the time allowed for the job.
-No 6: The material cost (£ - s – d) being the weight x the per Cwt rate shown in Shillings and Pence in the first column on the right hand page.
+No 4: The amount of Piecework (£ - s – d) earned by the moulder based on the time allowed for the job.

 On the right hand page – columns 2, 3 & 4 first shows the total moulders piecework, then below it the amount paid to the moulders for the time they had to spend on general labouring, below that the wages for each of the foundry labourers.
 Over on the right is the costs of pig iron, scrap and coke used, added with the moulders’ and the labourers’ pay totals to give the Grand Total Cost for the day.